gauss5930/Quantization/README.md

 python plot.py
 ```

+## Future Work
+In the blog post, the performance degradation of each quantization method was also measured.
+However, this repo could not proceed due to a lack of resources, so we would like to leave this as future work.

 ## Closing repository..

 Upon coming across a Hugging Face blog post, we were inspired by the idea: 'Let's validate the method proposed in that blog through a direct experiment!'
 With this motivation, we carried out an experiment and established a repository.